-Copeland has been charged with the deaths of three people in the worst explosion _ a nail-bombing Friday at a gay pub in central London _ and with similar attacks April 17 and April 24 in London districts with large ethnic minorities.
+He has been charged with the deaths of three people killed in the worst explosion, a nail-bomb attack Friday in a gay pub in central London, and with similar attacks April 17 and April 24 in London districts with large ethnic minorities.
 A total of 115 people were wounded.

-Fifteen of the more than 70 people injured in Friday’s explosion remained hospitalized, including eight in critical condition.
-Some victims had limbs amputated and others suffered severe burns.
+Nineteen of the more than 70 people injured in Friday’s explosion remained hospitalized, including six in critical condition.
+Among the victims were people who had limb amputations and others with severe burns.

-In Friday’s pub bombing, witnesses reported seeing a man with a blond goatee leaving a bag in the Admiral Duncan pub moments before the explosion.
+In the pub bombing, witnesses reported seeing a man with a blond goatee leaving a bag in the Admiral Duncan moments before the explosion.
 Police said the bomb was a ``relatively rudimentary and crude″ device about the size of a shoebox, packed with nails and other metallic objects.

-Two of those killed in the pub in London’s Soho district were identified Sunday as a 27-year-old pregnant woman, Andrea Dykes, and the best man at her 1997 wedding, John Light, 32.
-Her husband Julian Dykes, 26, was badly injured.
+Two of those killed in the pub in the heart of London’s Soho district were identified Sunday as a 27-year-old pregnant woman, Andrea Dykes, and the best man at her 1997 wedding, John Light, 35.
+Her husband Julian Dykes, was badly injured.

 Relatives, quoted by Sunday newspapers, said the group from Colchester, 55 miles northeast of London, had gone to the capital to see the musical ``Mamma Mia″ and dropped by the Admiral Duncan.